-Black drum grow big around Amelia Island, often reaching weights of over 80 pounds.
-David Cartwright holds the Florida all-tackle black drum record of 96 pounds.
-The big drum was landed off Fernandina Beach's "Main Beach".
+Without a doubt, some of the absolute best fishing action during recent years has come in the shallow surf just a few hundred yards offshore from Main Beach.
+Night fishing here for big drum is also very productive.
+Black drum grow big at Amelia Island, often reaching weights of over 80 pounds.
+David Cartwright holds the Florida all-tackle black drum record with a weight of 96 pounds!
+The big drum was landed right off the Main Beach area.

 Bottom fishing for gag grouper, red snapper, black sea bass, triggerfish and cobia is excellent during the spring.
 In recent spring fishing seasons, bottom fishermen have been catching red snapper at the Elton Bottom weighing well over the 20-lb. mark.
-These large snapper are often called "Mule" snapper and are taken readily while fishing deep with live minnows.
+Large snapper are often called "Mule" snapper and are taken readily while fishing deep with live minnows.
 Be sure and visit www.myfwc.com to find which game fish are eligible for harvesting.

 Giant kingfish should also be running this spring at the Elton Bottom.
 Jig up large, live blue runners off the deep rock ledges, then live bait troll them over the ledges.

 FA, FC, AH and HH fish havens are closer to shore and harbor excellent spring bottom fishing as well.
 Fish on the bottom with fresh local squid, cut baits or live minnows.

 A major run of cobia also takes place during the spring fishing season.
 Cobia can be targeted at local offshore reefs, holding under rays, under menhaden schools and close to channel markers.
 Cobia normally weigh between 30 and 50 pounds, they put up a respectable fight and are excellent eating, too!